 Description

 Thermal shell air leaks are sealed through strategic use and location of air-tight materials.
 Leaks are detected and leakage rates measured with the assistance of a blower-door.
 The algorithm for this measure can be used when the program implementation does not allow for more detailed forecasting through the use of residential modeling software.

+Prescriptive savings are provided for use only where a blower door test is not possible (for example in large multi family buildings).

 This measure was developed to be applicable to the following program types: RF.